SushmitaM1/AI-project-chest-XRay-Pneumonia-detection/README.md

 # AI_chest-XRay_Pneumonia_Detection
 This repository contains my python jupyter notebooks for udacity project "Pneumonia detection from 2D chest XRays".
-The "FDA submission final.pdf" file contains summary of my project.
+The "FDA_submission_final(1).pdf" file contains summary of my project.

 Data for this project is from kaggle (nih chest Xray data)